shmulib/CGLSP/docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md

 The CGLSP.py script is the entry point to using the solver to solve a CGLSP problem instance.
 This script contains the CGLSP class which orchestrates the solving of a CGLSP (or equivlent theoretical problem) instance.

 To instatiate the CGLSP class, one needs to pass a problem instance.
-Currently the CGLSP problem instances are pass as file paths to CGLSP solver class, which then uses the instance_parser.py script to parse the CGLSP problem instance file, returning the cost matrix for that problem instance.
+Currently the CGLSP problem instances are passed as file paths to CGLSP solver class, which then uses the instance_parser.py script to parse the CGLSP problem instance file, returning the cost matrix for that problem instance.

 The CGLSP instance class then creates an instance of the BnB_Tree class as an instance variable which can then be used to execute the branch and bound which is initiated by calling the CGLSP.solve method.